0verlord84/ddm-hydrologic/DDM_HydroLogic/README.md

 **From DEM to model-ready catchments in QGIS.**

+**v2.1 now features:**
+1. Export to URBS (.vec routing file and .csv catchment data file) - Special thanks to Callan Shonrock!
+2. Multiple outlet lines can be drawn for multi-outlet models
+3. Every model export has got companion shapefiles: subareas, centroids, entry points, nodal links and streams

 **v2.0 now features:**
 1. Retro compatibility with QGIS 3.22 LTR (tested on v3.22.16)
 2. Faster sub catchment processing and selection

-**v2.0.2 now features:**
-1. Export to URBS (.vec routing file and .csv catchment data file)
-2. Multiple outlet lines can be drawn for multi-outlet models
-3. Companion shapefiles written with every model export (subareas, centroids, entry points, nodal links and streams)

 **INTRO**